charliemic/electric-sheep/docs/development/workflow/SCOPE_CREEP_DETECTION.md

 The pre-work check (`scripts/pre-work-check.sh`) should:

 - Check for existing active sessions
-- Suggest starting new agent if scope is too broad
+- Suggest starting new chat session if scope is too broad
 - Reference scope creep detection

 ### During Work